-Development will limit shadow and wind impact on streets, parks and open spaces, will contribute to a comfortable pedestrian and cycling realm, and will incorporate sustainable building and community development principles.
+Development will consider shadow and wind impact on streets, parks and open spaces, will contribute to a comfortable pedestrian and cycling realm, and will incorporate sustainable building and community development principles.

-- 7.1.1 The built form and urban design policies and development criteria found in Chapter 'X' of the Official Plan and other applicable municipal guidelines, including Urban Design Guidelines developed for the Secondary Plan Area through the Precinct Planning process and adopted by Council, will apply. - 7.1.2 Development will be of a high-quality architecture, landscape, and urban design and will contribute to the character and identity of the Secondary Plan Area.
+- 8.1 The built form and urban design policies and development criteria found in the Official Plan and other applicable municipal guidelines, including Urban Design Guidelines for the Heritage Heights Secondary Plan Area, and Precinct guidelines developed through the Precinct Planning process, will apply. - 8.2 Development will be of a high-quality architecture, landscape, and urban design and will contribute to the character and identity of the Secondary Plan Area.

-7.2 Scale and Transition
+8.3 Scale and Transition

-- 7.2.1 The scale of development will respond appropriately to its existing and planned context, its relationship to adjacent and nearby lower-scale neighbourhoods, access to supporting infrastructure, and its relationship to the public realm. - 7.2.2 Large blocks will be divided into smaller parcels through local public streets, parks and/or mid-block connections to provide a range of built form options and development scaled to the size of the parcels. - 7.2.3 Tall buildings will be strategically directed to the Character Areas identified in Map XX-3 Structure Plan.
-Tall buildings will have a pedestrian scale building base and will provide transition to lower-scale areas. - 7.2.4 Mid-rise buildings, with a mix of uses along main streets, will be encouraged as the primary form of development on main streets.
-Mid-rise buildings will define the frontages of redevelopment, as appropriate and directed in this Secondary Plan, and provide appropriate transition to existing and planned lower scale development areas. - 7.2.5 Low-rise townhouses, low-rise apartments, or street-related units are encouraged to create a transition in scale from tall building areas in Character Areas to lower scale neighbourhoods.
+- 8.3.1 The scale of development will respond appropriately to its existing and planned context, its relationship to adjacent and nearby lower-scale neighbourhoods, access to supporting infrastructure, and its relationship to the public realm. - 8.3.2 Large blocks will be divided into smaller parcels through local public streets, parks and/or mid-block connections to provide a range of built form options and development scaled to the size of the parcels. - 8.3.3 Tall buildings will be strategically directed to the Character Areas identified in Map 52-3a Structure Plan.
+Tall buildings will have a pedestrian scale building base and will provide transition to lower-scale areas. - 8.3.4 Mid-rise buildings, with a mix of uses along main streets, will be encouraged as the primary form of development on main streets.
+Mid-rise buildings will define the frontages of redevelopment, as appropriate and directed in this Secondary Plan, and provide appropriate transition to existing and planned lower scale development areas.

-7.2.6 The vision for each Precinct will be supported by Urban Design Guidelines that will articulate and refine the built form policies in this Secondary Plan as set out in Section 13 - Implementation and Interpretation.
+- 8.3.5 Low-rise townhouses, low-rise apartments, or street-related units are encouraged to create a transition in scale from tall building areas in Character Areas to lower scale neighbourhoods. - 8.3.6 The vision for each Precinct will be supported by Urban Design Guidelines that will articulate and refine the built form policies in this Secondary Plan as set out in Section 13 Implementation and Interpretation.